 Do you like rugged backcountry expeditions that are miles from the nearest road?
 Or are you more into a gentle nature walk?
 Do you prefer a long, flat walk through desert lowlands, or are you a peak bagger, ready to scramble over a boulder of any size?
 No matter your hiking style, the trails in and nearby Marana have got what you’re looking for.
 With so many miles to choose from, it can be hard to know where to start.
-Here are our top three hiking adventures in and nearby Marana, AZ.
+Here are our top three hiking adventures in and near Marana, AZ.

 1. Wild Burro Trail

 Distance: 11 miles, roundtrip

 Wild Burro Trail offers hikers a little bit of everything.
 From its trailhead near the Ritz-Carlton Dove Mountain, the path quickly drops into the Wild Burro Canyon and then curls up the canyon walls to a high pass.
 All along the way, you can enjoy incredible views of the volcanic rock that forms the Tortolita Mountains.
 Giant saguaros are an obvious attraction of this area, but so are the remarkable mesquite and cottonwood trees that take advantage of the seasonal surface water after it rains.

 After the pass, you’ll find yourself hiking through a remote and lush valley, an ecosystem which, in the spring, teems with desert life.
 Mature deer bound across the trail with their young fawns.
 Cacophonous songbirds chirp in the trees, darting from branch to branch, flirting with any potential mate in sight.
 And all around, an explosion of color announces the arrival of spring.
 Wildflowers bloom as far as the eye can see.
 The bright yellow of creosote mixes with the purple lupine blossoms.
 Even the saguaros get in on the fun with their pastel white petals luring the long-beaked cactus wren that helps it pollinate.